 The Company has entered into a long term lease agreement commencing 1 June 2018 in relation to premises at 94 Albert Street, Creswick, the landlord being the parent of a director of the Company.
 The Directors are of the view that the lease is on commercial terms when compared to normal commercial arrangements.

-The key management personnel of the Company consists of the Directors of the Company, the Chief Executive Officer and the Department Managers.
+The key management personnel of the Company consists of the Directors of the Company.

 Transactions with Key Management Personnel